Piercing Aftercare Instructions

 - Irrigation is an essential component of healing.
-Flush your piercings after a daily shower and 3-4 times throughout the day, as needed.
+Flush your piercings after a daily shower and periodically throughout the day, as needed.

 - Wound Wash sterile saline is available at Adorn with a specific piercing-friendly tip.
 When purchasing sterile saline spray from the drug store make sure and AVOID any and all additives…especially preservatives or anything “anti-bacterial.”